 Correct aquatic plant choice is important if a balanced aquatic environment is to be achieved and is based on a number of factors, such as plant growth rates, suitability for their intended location, is it an earth pond or a liner pond, depth and gradient etc.

 Aquatic plants fall into five main categories: submerged plants, floating plants eg bogbean, deep water aquatics such as waterlilies, emergent plants such as Iris and reedmace, and bog or moisture-loving plants.

 For anything other than a very small pond we build submerged planting beds within the pond to help control the growth of aquatic plants.
 However, plants will eventually try to grow out of these planting beds so when this begins to happen they should be cut back.

-Click here for pond maintenance.
+Click here to find out more about pond maintenance.

 We are able to supply and plant a range of predominantly native, mature aquatic plants for lake, pond or stream.

 Marginal plants are supplied bare root, as individual mature plants equivalent to a 1-litre pot size.